A sheaf-theoretic model for SL(2,C) Floer homology: Introduction

 Nevertheless, the lack of instanton corrections for the unperturbed equations indicates that $\sl$ Floer homology could be defined algebraically, without counting solutions to PDEs.
 The purpose of this paper is to use sheaf theory to give such a definition.

 Our construction draws inspiration from the Atiyah-Floer conjecture \cite{AtiyahFloer}.
 (See \cite{DaemiFukaya} for recent progress in the direction of this conjecture.)
 The Atiyah-Floer conjecture states that the $\su$ instanton homology $I_*(Y)$ can be recovered as the Lagrangian Floer homology of two Lagrangians associated to a Heegaard decomposition for $Y$, with the ambient symplectic manifold being the moduli space of flat $\su$ connections on the Heegaard surface $\Sigma$.
-In a similar fashion, we consider the moduli space $\Char(\Sigma)$ of flat $\sl$ connections on $\Sigma$, and the open set $\CharIrr(\Sigma) \subset \Char(\Sigma)$ corresponding to irreducible flat connections.
+In a similar fashion, we consider the moduli space $\Char(\Sigma)$ of flat $\sl$ connections on $\Sigma$ (or, equivalently, representations of $\pi_1(\Sigma)$ into $\sl$).
+The space $\Char(\Sigma)$ is called the {\em character variety} of $\Sigma$.
+It contains an open set $\CharIrr(\Sigma) \subset \Char(\Sigma)$ corresponding to irreducible flat connections.
+For the three-manifold $Y$, we can define $\Char(Y)$ and $\CharIrr(Y)$ in an analogous way.
 The space $\CharIrr(\Sigma)$ is a smooth, complex symplectic manifold.
 Inside $\CharIrr(\Sigma)$ we have two complex Lagrangians $L_0$ and $L_1$, associated to the two handlebodies.
-The intersection $L_0 \cap L_1$ is the irreducible character variety $\CharIrr(Y)$ associated to $Y$.
+The intersection $L_0 \cap L_1$ is isomorphic to $\CharIrr(Y)$; cf. Lemma~\ref{lem:idab} (a) below.

 We could try to take the Lagrangian Floer homology of $L_0$ and $L_1$ inside $\CharIrr(\Sigma)$, but non-compactness issues appear here just as in the gauge-theoretic context.
 Instead, we make use of the structure of $\CharIrr(Y)$ as a derived scheme.
 Joyce \cite{Joyce} introduced the theory of d-critical loci, which is a way of encoding some information from derived algebraic geometry in terms of classical data.
 The intersection of two algebraic Lagrangians in an algebraic symplectic manifold is a d-critical locus; see \cite[Corollary 2.10]{PTVV} and \cite[Corollary 6.8]{BBJ}.
 If the Lagrangians come equipped with spin structures, the d-critical locus gets an orientation in the sense of \cite[Section 2.5]{Joyce}.
-Furthermore, to any oriented d-critical locus one can associate a perverse sheaf of vanishing cycles, cf. \cite{BBDJS}; in the case of an algebraic Lagrangian intersection, the hypercohomology of this sheaf is conjectured to be the same as the Lagrangian Floer cohomology.
+Furthermore, to any oriented d-critical locus one can associate a perverse sheaf of vanishing cycles, cf. \cite{BBDJS}; in the case of an algebraic Lagrangian intersection, the hypercohomology of this sheaf is conjectured to be the same as the Lagrangian Floer cohomology; see \cite[Remark 6.15]{BBDJS}.
 Furthermore, in the complex analytic context, Bussi \cite{Bussi} gave a simpler way of constructing the perverse sheaf for complex Lagrangian intersections.

 In our setting, we apply Bussi's construction to the Lagrangians $L_0, L_1 \subset \CharIrr(\Sigma)$.
 The resulting perverse sheaf of vanishing cycles is denoted $P^{\bullet}_{L_0, L_1}$.
 Our main result is: